 Best grocery stores

 You should also find the best grocery shop for your needs.
 If you are vegan, have any specific allergy or have a good diet, your best bet is to ask the expat community for their suggestions.
 Find out where is the nearest, cheapest, and their opening hours.

 These are the biggest supermarkets in Vietnam, although some of them are available in the north but not in the south or vice versa.

 - Coop Mart

 It goes without saying that you need a local sim card to be able to navigate and communicate smoothly.
-Getting a sim card is pretty easy, walk to any phone shop (I’ll let you know which phone shops and network companies to use), remember to bring your passport, phone, and cash.
+You can pick up a local SIM card from countless shops – just remember to bring your passport, phone, and cash.

 In the shop, you will be asked if you want a sim card for data only or the one where you can make calls and text.
 You can choose how much data you want for 30 days plus how much credit you want to have which you can use for texts and calls.
 For example, 1GB data + 40,000 VND worth of credit.